bustardcelly/blog-to-markdown/blog-posts/2014/01/08/bdd-in-js-cucumberjs/index.md

 The __Feature__ defines a business value, while the __Scenarios__ define the steps that provides that value.
 Most often, in the software development world, it is from these Scenarios that development tasks are taken on and QA tests are defined.

-I stopped at two Scenarios, but we could very easily add more scenarios to this feature; immediately what comes to mind is validation of properties that allow for an item to be added or rejected.
+I stopped at two Scenarios, but we could very easily add more scenarios to this feature; immediately what comes to mind are item insertion rules and validation of properties that allow for an item to be added or rejected.
 In hindsight, it could make more sense in creating seperate feature specs for such details.
 We could spend a whole post on such topics, though... let's get back to the feature already defined.

 Within each __Scenario__ is a list of sequential __Steps__: _Given_, _When_ and _Then_.
 After each of those, you can optionally have _And_ and _But_, however - though necessary and unavoidable at times - I try to stay away from such additional step clauses.
 It is these steps that [CucumberJS](https://github.com/cucumber/cucumber-js) will execute after having consume this feature spec.